This page gives an overview of manual failover for Memorystore for Redis. To learn how to perform a failover, see Initiating a manual failover.

 Resource type and a Metric.
 Use the following information to

 - For the Resource, select or enter Cloud Memorystore Redis.

 - For the Metric, select or enter Node role.

-- To modify how the data is displayed, use the Filter, Group By, and Aggregator menus.
+- (Optional) To configure how the data is viewed, use the Filter, Group By and Aggregator menus.
 For example, you can group by resource or metric labels.
 For more information, see Selecting metrics.